vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Tsuji, N.

-1983 The Agnicayana Section of the Maitrāyan.ī-Sam. hitā with special reference to the Mānava Srauta Sūtra ´ . in: Frits Staal (ed.), Agni II, 135–160.
+1983 The Agnicayana Section of the Maitrāyaṇī-Saṁhitā with special reference to the Mānava Srauta Sūtra ´ . in: Frits Staal (ed.), Agni II, 135–160.

-Tulpule, S.G.
+Tulpule, ṢG.

 1984 Mysticism in Medieval India.
 Wiesbaden.